-- (i) Construction materials, components, stores, spares and tools: Lower of cost and net realisable value.
-Cost is determined on first in first out basis and includes all applicable costs in bringing goods to the contract of the contrac - (ii) Work-in-progress:
+(i) Construction materials, components, stores, spares and tools:

 Lower of cost and net realisable value.
+Cost is determined on first in first out basis and includes all applicable costs in bringing goods to their present location and condition.

+(ii) Work-in-progress:

-Cost includes direct materials and labor and a proportion of overheads based on normal
+Lower of cost and net realisable value.
+Cost includes direct materials and labor and a proportion of overheads based on normal operating capacity.
+Cost is determined on weighted average basis.